If you are new to kettlebell training or need a quick and effective way to train with kettlebells, the Rapid Kettlebell Workout is for you.

 Hey!
-Forest Vance here, Boot Camp instructor and a Kettlebell expert based in Sacramento, California.
+Forest Vance here, a Boot Camp instructor and a Kettlebell expert based in Sacramento, California.

-We are going to do a couple of kettlebell exercises that have some variations and that have some basic stuff, you may or may not have ever tried this before but I’ll give you some coaching points to make sure you’re doing it properly.
-This is maybe a little bit different than the traditional Boot Camp Exercises that you’re used to doing.
+We are going to do a couple of kettlebell exercises with some variations and some basic stuff, you may or may not have ever tried this before, but I’ll give you some coaching points to make sure you’re doing it properly.
+This is maybe a little bit different than the traditional Boot Camp Exercises you’re used to.

-You might be used to doing bodyweight stuff and some conditioning which we definitely do as well but the big benefit of kettlebells is we can incorporate some strength based work into our workouts in a kind of fun and unique way so our campers get that strength in addition to the conditioning that we’re typically doing in our Boot Camps.
+You might be used to doing bodyweight and some conditioning which we do.
+Still, the big benefit of kettlebells is we can incorporate some strength-based work into our workouts in a fun and unique way.
+Hence, our campers get that strength in addition to the conditioning we typically do in our Boot Camps.

-Obviously, I want to do a full body complete workout.
+I want to do a full-body complete workout.
 We are going to hop right to our first work set here.